When the Tracy-Singh product of matrices represents a certain operation on linear operators: Introduction

-\end{thm_A} The paper is organized as follows.
+\begin{thm_A} Let $c:V\otimes V\rightarrow V \otimes V$ and $d:V'\otimes V'\rightarrow V' \otimes V'$ be the linearisations of the non-degenerate and involutive st-YBE $(X,r)$ and $(Y,s)$ respectively.
+Let $e:W\otimes W\rightarrow W \otimes W$ be the linearisation of $(Z,t)$, the direct product of $(X,r)$ and $(Y,s)$, with $Z =X \times Y$.
+Then $c \boxtimes d$, the Tracy-Singh product of $c$ and $d$, is the representing matrix of the linear automorphism $e$ with respect to the basis $Z\otimes Z$. \end{thm_A} The paper is organized as follows.
 In Section $1$, we give some preliminaries on matrix products and their properties.
-In Section $2$, we give some preliminaries on solutions of the Yang-Baxter equation and on set-theoretic solutions of the Yang-Baxter equation.
-In Section $3$, we prove Theorem \ref{thmA}. \begin{acknowledgment*} The author is very grateful to Gigel Militaru for some instructive remarks on the direct product of set-theoretic solutions of the YBE. \end{acknowledgment*}
+In Section $2$, we give some preliminaries on solutions of the Yang-Baxter equation and on st-YBE.
+In Section $3$, we prove Theorem \ref{thmA}. \begin{acknowledgment*} The author is very grateful to Gigel Militaru for some instructive remarks on the direct product of st-YBE. \end{acknowledgment*}

 The author confirms that the data supporting the findings of this study are available within the article.